Jean Allemane: Unification of French socialism

 Despite the quarrel over Millerandism, the Second International was putting pressure on the many French socialist organisations to come together.
 In 1902, a first attempt at unification failed, because the differences between centralists and federalists, revolutionaries and reformists, were still too great.
-The centralist and revolutionary POF of Guesde united with Vaillant's Blanquist Socialist-Revolutionary Party (France) and with the small Revolutionary Communist Alliance (ACR), which had splintered off from Allemane's POSR.
-These groups formed the Socialist Party of France (PSdF).
+The centralist and revolutionary POF of Guesde united with Vaillant's Blanquist Socialist-Revolutionary Party and with the small Revolutionary Communist Alliance (ACR), which had splintered off from Allemane's POSR.
+These groups formed the Socialis Party of France (PSdF).
 Meanwhile, Allemane's POSR joined with Brousse's FTSF and the Independent Socialists of Jean Jaurès to form the French Socialist Party (PSF).
 (Note: Other radicals who considered themselves socialists refused to join either the PSdF or the PSF.
 Since 1901, the Radical-Socialist Party united left-leaning republicans in the tradition of Louis Blanc and Alexandre Ledru-Rollin; in the course of the twentieth century, this party migrated to the centre-right and is now affiliated with the conservative Union for a Popular Movement (UMP).
 René Viviani's Republican-Socialist Party was slightly to the left of the Radical-Socialists.
 Some dissident Blanquists who had sympathised with Boulangism, meanwhile, had formed a splinter party that migrated to the far right.
 Revolutionary syndicalists also greeted both socialist parties with scepticism.)
 The two rival socialist parties were finally merged in 1905 into the French Section of the Workers' International (SFIO Party).
 Allemane served as a deputy for the SFIO from 1906 to 1910, representing the XIth arrondissement of Paris.
 Even as deputy, Allemane maintained his work as a printer and founded a printers' co-operative called La Productrice, which serve as a socialist print shop.
 In 1910, he published his Memoirs of a Communard.